monarch-initiative/mondo/docs/editors-guide/import-terms-for-logical-axioms.md

     - All the imports will be updated, which means that you might see changes in your GitHub diff in the following files
         - `src/ontology/imports/*_terms.txt`
         - `src/ontology/imports/merged_import.owl`
-    - The terms added in the "manual_seed.txt" will be added to the appropriate import (e.g human genes will be added to hgnc_terms.txt; NCBITaxon will be added to ncbitaxom_terms.txt), and removed from the "manual_seed.txt" after the import refresh has run.
+    - The terms added in the "manual_seed.txt" will be added to the appropriate import (e.g human genes will be added to hgnc_terms.txt; NCBITaxon will be added to ncbitaxon_terms.txt), and removed from the "manual_seed.txt" after the import refresh has run.
 5. Edit in Protege, the new terms should be available for logical definitions.

 **Note when adding a new NCBITaxon**